jeremymv2/env_pinning/README.md

 This is the piece that ties the release process of your development cycle together and allows you to release software that is easy to install and to configure.

-A Role Cookbook should not contain any logic of it's own - it should simply include_recipe on the Application Cookbooks necessary.
+A Role Cookbook should not contain any logic of its own - it should simply include_recipe on the Application Cookbooks necessary.
 One exception is that it can include logic about which nodes should get which services, and any orchestration that has to happen.
 The version of the Role Cookbook will be